 Manuscript Formatting Guide

 This guide describes how to prepare contributions for submission.
-We recommend you read this in full if you have not previously submitted a contribution to Joint Force Quarterly.
-We also recommend that, before submission, you familiarize yourself with JFQ’s style and content by reading the journal, either in print or online, particularly if you have not submitted to the journal recently.
+We recommend that if you are not already familiar with Joint Force Quarterly (or if you have not submitted to JFQ recently), you familiarize yourself with JFQ’s style and content by reading the journal, either in print or online.

 Table of contents